Personal Development, Business, Finance, and Investing for Everyone

 My stocks got delisted, what should I do?

-When a stock gets delisted, it means that it will no longer be publicly traded in the major stock exchanges, like here in the Philippines, we have The Philippines Stock Exchange, Inc. (PSE).
+When a stock gets delisted, it means that it will no longer be publicly traded on the major stock exchanges, like here in the Philippines, where we have the Philippines Stock Exchange, Inc. (PSE).

 Before understanding what retail investors can do after a stock gets delisted, first an investor, you must know the main types of delisting: